COLUMBIA WILLAMETTE COMPENSATION GROUP

 B11.
 Group Administrator

-The Group Administrator coordinates with the Secretary and other Executive Committee members, including Co-Chairs, to handle a variety of administrative tasks for the Board.
-Maintains and updates the membership and prospect database, facilitates and updates to the Web-based directory, creates all program publicity and other communications as requested, assembles bulk mailings, picks up and distributes all Association mail to the appropriate Executive Committee members for action, receives all program registrations and payments and makes regular deposits in coordination with the Treasurer.
+The Group Administrator coordinates with Executive Committee members, including Co-Chairs, to handle a variety of administrative tasks for the Board.
+Maintains and updates the membership and prospect database, facilitates and updates to the web-based directory, creates all program publicity and other communications as requested, assembles bulk mailings, picks up and distributes all Association mail to the appropriate Executive Committee members for action, receives all program registrations and payments and makes regular deposits in coordination with the Treasurer.
 The Group Administrator will respond to all telephone and email inquiries regarding Association membership, mail membership brochures to prospective members, and handle other miscellaneous administrative tasks requested by the Executive Committee.
 At the Executive Committee discretion, this position may be designated a leadership/Executive Committee role or a paid administrative position.

 Meetings will be held as determined by the Executive Committee.
 Every effort will be made to accommodate the geographic distribution and time preferences of the membership.
 Quarterly programs may be held in lieu of regular formal meetings.